tinic/NitrogenGenerator/README.md

 A critical component of a nitrogen generator is a needle valve which is placed post nitrogen membrane.
 This needle valve controls the resulting nitrogen purity.
 Too high air flow at the membrane output will result in high oxygen levels or no oxygen filtering at all.
 Too low and most of the compressed air input is lost in the permeate and the effiency of the system drops off a cliff.
 This adjustment is highly dependent on the type and size of membrane used and drive the required continious compressed air requirement.

 A nitrogen generator requires filtered air to protect its delicate internal components, primarily the semi-permeable membranes.
 Compressed air invariably contains contaminants like dust particles, oil aerosols, water vapor, and hydrocarbons.
-These contaminants can foul or block the tiny pores within the membranes of membrane-based generators, reducing their efficiency and drastically reduce lifespan.
+These contaminants can foul or block the tiny pores within the membranes of membrane-based generators, reducing their efficiency and drastically reduce lifespan, from years down to a few hours.
 Typically any contaminants down to 0.01μm need to be filtered out of the air before it enters the membrane.

 ## Scope and scale